linker3000/ESP32CYD-LVGL-Weather/README.md

 You don't need this file if you have a 2.8" CYD - although you may need to tweak the default file as above according to your display variant.

 The download bundle from this manufacturer has resources and examples for 3.5" CYDs: https://www.tztstore.com/goods/show-8217.html

+*11 Aug 2025: The new code that fully supports 3.5" displays and the (optional) news ticker will be available shortly.*